SFS-sfs/DIgSILENTPowerFactory/README.md

 6. You must close your PF app first to run the code.

-7. On every scripts, these lines of code must be run first:
+7. On every script, these lines of code must be run first:

    import sys